calvinliphc/helm-crud/README.md

 `helm install -f values/ingress.yaml ingress ./charts/ingress`

-Run `minikube ip` to check the IP address of your minikube cluster.
-For a managed GKE/EKS cluster, run `kubectl get services` and check the External IP of your ingress controller.
-Let's refer to this IP as <ENDPOINT_IP>

-Visit <ENDPOINT_IP> to use the kanban board app, and visit <ENDPOINT_IP>/adminer to manage the database.

 ## Install using helm package repository

 You can also add this repository as a helm package repository!